melieskubrick/CarbonKitSwift/README.md

 ![alt tag](https://github.com/ermalkaleci/CarbonTabSwipeNavigation/blob/master/CarbonKit.jpg)

-###CarbonKit v2.x is completely different from version 1.x.
-###Version 2.x is more custimized, interacted, documented and also nullability is integrated.

 CarbonKit is an OpenSource iOS library that includes powerful and beauty UI controllers.
 I started developing these controllers inspired by Android Material Design.

 CarbonKit includes: